rails/rails/README.md

 `#received(data)` callback.
 The data is the hash sent as the second parameter to the server-side broadcast call, JSON encoded for the trip across the wire, and unpacked for the data argument arriving to `#received`.

+## More complete examples

+See the [rails/actioncable-examples](http://github.com/rails/actioncable-examples) repository for a full example of how to setup Action Cable in a Rails app and adding channels.

 ## Configuration